 Digital Rights

-Digital rights have only been added to U.S. publishing contracts in last 15-20 years.
+Digital rights have only been added to U.S. publishing contracts in the last 15-20 years.
 I can’t speak to this issue in other countries but it will be important.
 What happens with books where publishers bought the print rights, but did not buy the international rights?
 Are those rights something that Content providers like Kobo, Amazon, and Apple could seek from the author?
-What about country rights that were sold prior to a period where digital rights became standard?
+What about country rights that were sold prior to a period when digital rights became standard?
 Are the copyrights fair game for content providers to buy and release in the U.S.?

 Translations

 The amount of ebooks caused by this dissolution of geographic restrictions, and services like Amazon’s Digital Text Platform will necessitate a need for translations like never before.
-But literary translation is a specialized field, and the need will far outstrip the supply of qualified translations.
+However, literary translation is a specialized field, and the need will far outstrip the supply of qualified translations.
 So how do we solve the problem?
 Again I could see a social network of translators working on books they like and content providers providing the means for a more professional translation marketplace for those publishers that desire it.
 There would have to be quality control mechanisms to ensure that the growth of content does not mean a reduction in quality which will cause a reduction in revenue.

-International copyright,which in itself a fallacy, will further fragment with the sale of ereaders and the growth of the ebook market.
-The largest share of this substantial market will go to the company that can address the copyright,translation, and digital rights problems that will be the result of readers that support UTF8.
+International copyright, which in itself a fallacy, will further fragment with the sale of e-readers and the growth of the ebook market.
+The largest share of this substantial market will go to the company that can address the copyright, translation, and digital rights problems that will be the result of readers that support UTF8.
 These readers will make double-byte, and bi-directional languages possible on the devices, and thus drive sales of ebooks in these markets.

 One thought on “The fallacy of international copyright and translation for ereaders”